silverstripe-archive/deploynaut/docs/en/configuration.md

    and environments.
 2. The second one tells deploynaut where to find SSH keys to do a checkout.
 3. The third one tells deploynaut where to store data transfers (backups of db and/or asset files)

-The `DNEnvironment.allow_web_editing` disable / enables the possibility to CRUD the projects and environments via the CMS ui.

 ## Multiple backends